ke0z/VulChatGPT/README.md

 # VulChatGPT

+An IDA PRO plugin to help in finding vulnerabilites in binaries.

 Use IDA PRO HexRays decompiler with OpenAI(ChatGPT) to find possible vulnerabilities in binaries

-Disclaimer, possible scenarios to find binary vulnerabilites may lead to a lot of false positive, however it has worked in many CTFs I have worked on (simple/medium ... some hard)
+Disclaimer, possible scenarios to find binary vulnerabilites may lead to false positives, however it has worked in many CTFs I have worked on (simple/medium ... some hard)

 Inspired by Gepetto : https://github.com/JusticeRage/Gepetto